For many pet owners, a beloved dog is a member of the family. But a vicious dog that bites, attacks or menaces visitors is a serious liability.

 The I.I.I. and the Postal Service also offer tips to help homeowners make sure their dogs don’t attack anyone, as do we.

 Responsible dog ownership comes down to choosing a breed suitable for you and your family, training your pet and, because any dog can and will bite, making sure your dog is penned or otherwise restrained when appropriate.

-Millar & Mixon takes an interest in responsible pet ownership and training dog bites because we represent victims of dog attacks as they seek insurance payments for their injuries.
+The Millar Law Firm takes an interest in responsible pet ownership and training dog bites because we represent victims of dog attacks as they seek insurance payments for their injuries.
 We’ve seen the horrible injuries that innocent children, senior citizens and others have suffered from dog attacks.

 If you or a loved one of yours has been badly hurt by someone else’s dog in Georgia, contact us about the legal options available to you.
 We understand what you’re going through, and we want to help.